Sunday Shot: Purple Heron In-flight, Birding In Goa

 Purple Heron Bird

 The adults are comparable in size to the Grey Herons and larger Egrets.
-They fly close to the ground or water-short distances looking for food and spends considerable time walking amidst tall grass spotting frogs and other food.
+They fly close to the ground or water-short distances looking for food and spend considerable time walking amidst tall grass spotting frogs and other food.
 They fly to the top branches of the trees to keep them safe from predators.

 Latin Name